Tiger FM

 “These realities show why Africa and Pan-Africanism are vital for our prosperity.
 That is why the NRM rejects politics of identity and instead promotes unity, peace and shared economic interests as the basis for progress,” Museveni emphasised.

-Museveni went on to join the First Lady and Minister for Education and Sports, Hon.
-Janet Museveni, at State Lodge Nakasero to talk to University Guild Presidents.
-Museveni warned them against violence and identity politics and reminded them that youthfulness is not for endless partying but for serving the country.
+Museveni later joined the First Lady and Minister for Education and Sports, Hon.
+Janet Museveni, at State Lodge Nakasero to meet with University Guild Presidents.
+He warned them against violence and identity politics, reminding them that youthfulness is not for endless partying but for serving the country.

-He also emphasised wealth creation through agriculture, industry, services and ICT.
-He stressed that production without markets is useless, noting that Uganda now has surpluses of sugar, maize and milk which must be sold.
-He explained that regional integration through the EAC, and later Pan-Africanism, is essential to create bigger markets, support mass production, jobs and shared prosperity.
+He also stressed wealth creation through agriculture, industry, services and ICT.
+He noted that production without markets is pointless, highlighting that Uganda now has surpluses of sugar, maize and milk that must be sold.
+He explained that regional integration through the East African Community (EAC), and later Pan-Africanism, is essential to create larger markets, support mass production, generate jobs, and promote shared prosperity.

-Leaders who joined the meetings thanked the president for sparing time to have a talk with them.
+Leaders who attended the meetings thanked the president for taking time to speak with them.

-On the other hand, the National Unity Platform party presidential flag bearer Robert Kyagulanyi Sentamu yesterday carried out his campaigns in Busiro South and Busiro North.
-He urged eligible voters to vote for him on January 15, 2026, in order to take the top leadership of the country.
+Meanwhile, the National Unity Platform (NUP) party presidential flag bearer, Robert Kyagulanyi Sentamu, conducted his campaigns yesterday in Busiro South and Busiro North.
+He urged eligible voters to vote for him on 15 January 2026 to assume the country’s top leadership position.

-However, there were some scuffles along the way and teargas was fired to disperse the masses.
+However, there were some scuffles during the rallies, and teargas was fired to disperse crowds.
 Some people sustained minor injuries.

-Other candidates also continue to seek for votes in any possible way.
-However, one of the eight presidential candidates, Frank Bulira, continues to spend most of his campaign days on a break.
+Other presidential candidates continue to campaign across the country, although one of the eight candidates, Frank Bulira, has spent most of his campaign period on a break.